nathanaeng/spotlight-portfolio/README.md

 When it came to deployment, I considered several routes:
 1. Use Elastic cloud for Elasticsearch instance and run Node.js backend on AWS EC2 instance; host on GitHub pages
 2. Use AWS OpenSearch document store, Gateway API and Lambda function for handling requests; host on GitHub pages
-3. Deploy ELK stack in a kubernetes cluster and run Node.js backend on AWS EC2 instance; host on GitHub pages

 I chose to go with the 2nd option, since OpenSearch and Lambda functions are free (for basic configuration) under the AWS free tier.
 However, this does come at a cost of performance.
 Another drawback is that I had to re-factor some of the backend code to run as Lambda function.